 Portions of this document contain sensitive information pertaining to the development, mobilization, and tactical operations of the City of Fullerton government in response to emergencies.
-Although the vast majority of this plan is available for public review, The City may withhold certain portions that are exempt from public disclosure under the provisions of California Public Records Act §6254.
+Although much of this plan is available for public review, The City may withhold certain portions that are exempt from public disclosure under the provisions of California Public Records Act §6254.